This is an exciting

 attend.
 Your students will benefit from your support so join today and attend

-How to Register and Pay for Orientation: Registration Open as of 2/14/2014
+How to Register and Pay for Orientation: REGISTRATION IS NOW OPEN!

 To register to attend Parent Orientation you need to complete the on-line registration form.
 If you want to pay by credit card, follow the instructions

 and submit.
 If you prefer to send a check, you still submit the form, and then